NadavElgrabli/Aqua-Home-Assignment/README.md

 404 Not Found: If the user with that name is not found.

 ## Running Tests
-To run the tests for this project, follow these steps:

-1. Install the test dependencies (if not already installed): pip install pytest

-2. Run the tests: to run the tests, execute the following command in the project directory: python -m pytest backend/test_main.py
+To run the tests for this project, execute the following command in the project directory: python -m pytest backend/test_main.py

 This will run all the tests in the test_main.py file.

 ## Project Structure
 The project is organized as follows: